-A good resume comes down to your ability to market yourself for the work you want.
+A good resume markets you for the work you want.

-To create a targeted resume, you must do your research.
+1. Do your research so you can target your resume.
 A solid resume contains the right mix of information and history to prove to the employer that you are the right candidate.
 Without this research, creating a precise resume is near to impossible.

 Your biggest clue is the job posting.
 What are the top 2 – 3 skills or qualifications that employers are looking for?
 How do you match?
 Then ask yourself, “How can I best show this on my resume?”

 a targeted resume is not a list of job duties.

 2. Share your stories of success.
 Most job seekers use their resume to list their past job duties.
 Instead use the valuable space to highlight the ways that you have contributed and added value in the past.
 Your resume needs to share your stories of success.

 For each of your past jobs, ask yourself, “What did I do, how did I do it, and what was the result?”
 Add numbers, percentages, and stories to show outcomes.
 You may not think you have accomplishments to share, but you do.

 3. Highlight strategic information.
 Hiring managers and recruiters scan your resume within 10 – 30 seconds, which is a short time to make a good impression.
 Make sure that the most important information is highlighted in

 4. Readability is key.
 Design and format your resume to ensure information appears organized and tidy.
 Make it easy for someone to get the information they need.
 Use clear headings and a modern font such as Calibri, Cambria, Verdana, or Garamond.